HugoGranstrom/symbolicnim/README.md

 # Status: Alpha
 This package is in it's very first stages and will have tonnes of bugs everywhere.
 If you find something not working, I would very much appreciate if you filed a issue :D

+# Credits
+- @jiro4989 for adding the CI workflow.